 Does anyone have any ideas on a style of short story fiction I can concentrate on?

 Has to be 2000 words (give or take 10% more or less.)

 ❤ ❤ ❤

-Posted on Nov 23, 2016, in INSPIRED BY MY MUSE, WRITE TO RECOVER and tagged education, Education OU, Goals, motivation, self-belief, Stage scripts, Writing challenges.
+Posted on Nov 23, 2016, in CREATIVE INSPIRATION, WRITE TO RECOVER and tagged education, Goals, Higher Education, motivation, self-belief, Stage scripts, Writing challenges.
 Bookmark the permalink.
 31 Comments.